 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1040k dots).

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-Advantages of the Canon EOS 6D Mark II:
+Arguments in favor of the Canon EOS 6D Mark II:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Less heavy: Has a lower weight (by 125g or 14 percent) and is thus easier to take along.